efacilitation/eventric-remote-socketio/README.md

 ### API

-#### initialize(options, callback)
+#### initialize(options)

-Initializes the endpoint and calls the given callback when the initialization is finished.
+Initializes the endpoint.
+Returns a promise which resolves when the initialization is finished.
 Two optional options may be passed into the function:

 1. `ioInstance`: an instance of a Socket.IO server; if not given, a new one will be spawned automatically